wiifm74/EParrotFrameworkSketch/README.md

 The idea behind this is that you turn on and off 'features'.

 Let's assume:
-[list]
+- you are using the Arduino IDE [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software)
-[li]you are using the Arduino IDE (https://www.arduino.cc/en/Main/Software)[/li] [li]you have a Mega2560 Board[/li]
+- you have a Mega2560 Board
-[li]you have a BMP180 Pressure Sensor[/li]
+- you have a BMP180 Pressure Sensor
-[li]you have 2x DS18B20 Temperature Sensors and they are wired to one pin of the board using normal power mode (http://www.tweaking4all.com/wp-content/uploads/2014/03/ds18b20-normal-power.jpg)[/li]
+- you have 2x DS18B20 Temperature Sensors and they are wired to one pin of the board using normal power mode [http://www.tweaking4all.com/wp-content/uploads/2014/03/ds18b20-normal-power.jpg](http://www.tweaking4all.com/wp-content/uploads/2014/03/ds18b20-normal-power.jpg)
-[li]You know the addresses of your DS18B20 sensors.
-If not, go here - [http://arduino-info.wikispaces.com/Brick-Temperature-DS18B20#Read%20individual[/li]
+- You know the addresses of your DS18B20 sensors.
+If not, go here - [http://arduino-info.wikispaces.com/Brick-Temperature-DS18B20#Read%20individual](http://arduino-info.wikispaces.com/Brick-Temperature-DS18B20#Read%20individual)
-[li]Your board is connected to your computer via USB[/li] [/list]
+- Your board is connected to your computer via USB

 1. Open the sketch
 - Run the Arduino IDE